ginglis13/magic-formula-scraper/README.md

 Python script for scraping [magicformulainvesting.com](https://www.magicformulainvesting.com/) using [selenium](https://www.seleniumhq.org/).

 My brother and I make investments by following Joel Greenblatt's Magic Formula.
-The site mentioned above uses this formula and outputs the top X companies that fit within the criteria of the formula.
-However, the site does not allow one to copy the information of these companies directly.
+The site above uses this formula and outputs the top X companies that fit within the criteria of the formula.
+However, the site does not allow a user to copy the information of these companies from the webpage directly.
 Manually typing out the names of 30+ companies and their information is a time-suck, so I created this script to scrape this information instead.

 Features